 I ordered a couple of organic baby vests from the company ‘Frugi’.
 I’d had some things off there for my daughter so I knew how lovely and soft their products were.
 The vests worked fine, no spots!
 No itches!
 And as they had long sleeves his arms started to heal too.
 Happy I’d found ‘safe’ clothing I ordered him some sleep suits and a pair of trousers from the company too.
 Within days his legs were healing.
 Contacting the Frugi Company they confirmed no chemicals or detergents were used at all during any process of the clothing manufacture.

 I was at first reluctant to wash his new ‘safe’ clothes so when I did, it was just in warm water, but it wasn’t quite cutting it with the sick smells.
 I found that putting a bit of bicarbonate of soda on the damp sickie bits before washing them out worked great.
-Any poo stains I spot-washed out with pure hand soap and rinsed really well.
+Any poo stains I spot-washed out with Dr Bronners Soap and rinsed really well.

 Smooth, Baby-Soft Skin